meercodeio/app-center-create-configuration/README.md

 # Creating build configuration for App Center

-This action cloning build configuration for App Center CI.
+This action creates a build configuration from the existing branch config for App Center CI

 ## Inputs